atk14/Atk14Skelet/robots/README.md

-A place for application`s robots
+A place for application robots

-You can run dummy_robot by the following system call from the root
+One can execute a robot this way:

     $ ./scripts/robot_runner dummy_robot

-And then inspect log file ./log/robots.log
+By default every robot writes its output to log/robots.log